-- The inaugural lecture of Bruno Latour, anthropologist and sociologist, on 28 August.
+- The inaugural lecture of Bruno Latour, anthropologist and sociologist

-- The inaugural lecture of Gilles Boeuf, President of the Scientific Council of the French Agency for Biodiversity, on 28 August (FR).
+- The inaugural lecture of Gilles Boeuf, President of the Scientific Council of the French Agency for Biodiversity (FR)

-- The inaugural lecture of Jean-Marc Jancovici, energy and climate expert, on 29 August.
+- The inaugural lecture of Jean-Marc Jancovici, energy and climate expert

-- The inaugural lecture of Emmanuelle Wargon, General Secretary of the Ministry of the Ecological and Solidarity Transition, on 30 August (FR).
+- The inaugural lecture of Emmanuelle Wargon, General Secretary of the Ministry of the Ecological and Solidarity Transition (FR)

-- The inaugural lecture of François Sarano, oceanographer, on 5 September in Poitiers (FR).
+- The inaugural lecture of François Sarano, oceanographer (FR)

-- The conference L’anthropocène et nous, with Bruno Latour and Yannick Jadot, on 3 September (FR).
+- The conference L’anthropocène et nous, with Bruno Latour and Yannick Jadot (FR).